 - Pulled thread work or Jaali work , which consists of intricately made small holes made by pulling apart weft and warp threads of the fabric.
 Jaali means latticed screen and the delicate holes made by the work looks like those numerous window panes of Indian palaces.Checkout the tutorial for drawn thread work.
 The pulled work used here is somewhat similar.
 The picture given below explains how it is done

 - Romanian Stitch

-- Detached eyelet stitch – First a hole is made on the fabric.
-Thread your needle with a 1 to 6 strands of thread and work straight stitches around the hole.
+- Detached eyelet stitch – First, a hole is made in the fabric.
+Thread your needle with 1 to 6 strands of thread and work straight stitches around the hole.

 Fabric suitable for chikankari work

 You can do chikan work on any fabric, but usually, sheer fabric is preferred for the shadow effect they give.
 They are mostly done on Mull, Cambric, muslins, voiles, organzas, silk, crepe, organdie chiffon, and tusser silk.
 When this work is done on net, it gives a lace-like look that is absolutely stunning.